Keeping it clean with winter tidy-up tips

 Make a checklist

-If you’re looking for a practical checklist to tick off, you’ll find it here at Organized Home.
-These are great reminders to do some of the things you may not even think of, like making sure windows and doors close tightly by caulking and weather-stripping drafty spots.
-There’s even a printable blank checklist to satisfy your organized self.
-Real Simple has a great one, too.
+If you’re looking for a practical checklist to tick off, these are great reminders to do some of the things you may not even think of, like making sure windows and doors close tightly by caulking and weather-stripping drafty spots.
+Real Simple has a great printable checklist.

 Keep it real